 GEORGE TOWN, PENANG / MALAYSIA

 George Town’s extraordinary diversity is reflected in its eclectic architecture, varied dialects, and a mouth-watering array of street food.
 Once a part of the Kingdom of Kedah and then the capital of the Straits Settlement, George Town today showcases the rich legacy of Indian, Chinese, and European immigrants who settled here in the pre-war days and mingled with the local Malays to create a unique cultural hotchpotch.
 The city centre was awarded a UNESCO Heritage Site status in 2008 and since then, it has acquired cult status on the Southeast Asian backpacking trail with travellers and digital nomads flocking to the city year-round to try the delicious food and learn about the city’s history and heritage.
-Though it is the second-largest city in Malaysia, George Town, is easy-going and laidback and operates at a slower pace than Kuala Lumpur.
-Spend 3 days in George Town strolling through alleys where forgotten shop houses with peeling paints and faded bamboo blinds stand in wait for a resurrection; offer prayers at Chinese temples where in the dimly-lit incense-scented quiet of the Sanctum Sanctorum, you might have an epiphany; seat yourself at a kopitiam or on a stool at a hawker stall and slurp your way through a piping hot noodle soup in the muggy Malaysian heat; spend hours on the jetties, letting the breeze ruffle your hair; walk into a Peranakan mansion and marvel at the wealth of the families, the opulence of everything they owned, then walk out into the blinding sunshine again and with an iced kopi in hand, resume listening to the whispers of the houses with peeling paint and unread calligraphy.
+Though it is the second-largest city in Malaysia, George Town is easy-going and laidback and operates at a slower pace than Kuala Lumpur.
+On a 2 week trip to Malaysia, spend at least 3 days in George Town strolling through alleys where forgotten shop houses with peeling paints and faded bamboo blinds stand in wait for a resurrection; offer prayers at Chinese temples where in the dimly-lit incense-scented quiet of the Sanctum Sanctorum, you might have an epiphany; seat yourself at a Kopitiam or on a stool at a hawker stall and slurp your way through a piping hot noodle soup in the muggy Malaysian heat; stay at a historic hotel in George Town; spend hours on the jetties, letting the breeze ruffle your hair; walk into a Peranakan mansion and marvel at the wealth of the families, the opulence of everything they owned, then walk out into the blinding sunshine again and with an iced kopi in hand, resume listening to the whispers of the houses with peeling paint and unread calligraphy.

 NOTE: We visited in August during the low season when it is extremely hot in George Town.
 The sun was so scorching in the afternoon that we stayed indoors or sat at a cafe for a few hours between 1 pm and 3:30/4 pm.
 It’s not too much of an inconvenience, really, and considering the sea of tourists that the city sees in the winter, we recommend visiting in the summer despite the heat.